Water isotope diffusion rates from the NorthGRIP ice core for the last 16,000 years - glaciological and paleoclimatic implications: Discussion

 When calculated using the ``classical'' isotope thermometer and assuming a constant sensitivity of $0.67 \;\permil \mathrm{K}^{-1}$, the magnitudes of these oscillations are underestimated by almost a factor of two.
 To overcome this problem, \cite{Johnsen1995a} tuned the isotope sensitivity using the low resolution borehole inferred temperature history \citep{Cuffey1995, DahlJensen1998} and assuming a quadratic relationship between temperature and the \delOx signal.
 With this in mind and considering that our result is based on the \delOx signal itself, we find our conclusions to be relevant within the discussion regarding the overall validity and eventually the importance of the isotope thermometer.

 At approximately 8.5 ky b2k we observe a strong cooling event ($\approx 5$ K) that lasts about 500 years.
 Similar paleoclimatic signals indicating widespread cooler/drier conditions have been reported from regions of the North Atlantic \citep{Andrews1999, Risebrobakken2003, Rohling2005} as well as monsoon areas \citep{Gasse2000, Haug2001, Gupta2003, Wang2005}.
 The magnitude and age of the event resemble those of the 8.2k event observed in the \delOx signal of Greenland ice cores \citep{Alley1997}.
-Even though the 8.2k event could possibly be seen as part of a more general climate instability \citep{Ellison2006}, it would be speculative to propose that the North Atlantic freshening mechanism that likely triggered the 8.2k event was the same for the longer cooling event we observe here.
+Even though the 8.2k event could possibly be seen as part of a more general climate instability \citep{Ellison2006}, it would be speculative to propose that the North Atlantic freshening mechanism that likely triggered the 8.2k event is related to the longer cooling event we observe here.